 DISTINGUISHING CHARACTERISTICS This is an entry-level position, performing a variety of community and crime prevention police activities that do not require the authority of a sworn officer.
 The Community Service Officer may be part of a team with sworn officers and assist in many police related functions.
 Community Services Officers normally are found in assignments such as: community affairs, dispatch; assisting officers, court liaison, juvenile crime and drug prevention programs, clerical assistance, processing property and evidence, preparing and processing crime reports, and working with the public at the front window and counter.

-- Holidays: The City recognizes 11 days each calendar year plus 1 floating holiday.
+- Holidays: The City recognizes 11 days each calendar year plus 2 floating holidays.

 - Sick Leave: 3.70 hours earned per pay period with no maximum accrual cap.

 - Retirement: City participates in CalPERS.
 The City does not participate in Social Security.
 Part time employees may be subject to PARS (Public Agency Retirement Services).